Stephen-Gates/report-gallery/docs/reports.md

 ---

 ??? note "Design decision needed"
-    How should this be presented?
-A collection of clickable images or a list?
+    - How should this be presented?
+Clickable images or a list?
+    - How should the report types be ordered?

-Take inspiration from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster."
+    Take inspiration for clickable images from the [Reshape your IT with 24 key Enterprise Architecture Views](https://www.leanix.net/en/download/reshape-your-it-with-24-key-enterprise-architecture-viewpoints) poster."

 Types of reports: